In this article, we'll walk through the process of transitioning an HL-managed community to an AMS-managed community.

 2. Add members to your AMS-managed community

-NOTE: for AMS-managed communities to sync over to the Higher Logic platform, there must be at least one user in the community.
+NOTE: For an AMS-managed community to sync to the Higher Logic community, there must be at least one user in the community.

 3. Decide what content to migrate from your HL-managed community